dmcomm/dmcomm.github.io/pages/pi-pico.md

 ## App status

 * Alpha on Windows: OK.
-* Alpha on Android: OK; make sure you have the new version from Google Play.
+* Alpha Terminal on Android: OK; make sure you have the new version from Google Play.
+* Alpha Serial on Android: not working; we are looking into it.
-* W0rld on Windows: not working; fixing it is a major operation.
+* W0rld on Windows: OK when using the `data` serial port (see below).
-* W0rld on Android: not working; could probably be fixed easier than on Windows.
+* W0rld on Android: not working; we are looking into it.
 * ACom Wiki on Android: OK.

 ## Circuit